thriveweb/see-civil/content/see-civil/infrastructure-projects/kennedy-development-road.md

       * 27 kilometres of shoulder widening along northbound and southbound carriageways in two locations between Conjuboy and Mount Garnet

-      * Fully pavement overalays under live traffic conditions
+      * Fully pavement overlays under live traffic conditions

       * Upgrading and reconstruction stormwater culverts and structures

-      * Sourcing and importnat general fill for road shoulders from borrow pits
+      * Sourcing and important general fill for road shoulders from borrow pits

       * Construction using stablised pavements
   - title: photo